 - Bulky and heavy compared to other gloves on this list

-4. Fly Racing CoolPro Kart Lite Mesh Gloves
+4. Fly Racing Coolpro Mesh Gloves

-Unlike the other gloves I’ve covered, the CoolPro pair are short and have a special clasp which allows for wrist support.
+Unlike the other gloves I’ve covered, the CoolPro pair are short and have a special clasp that allows for wrist support.
 They won’t go over the cuffs of your race suit and will instead clasp over the ends of them, allowing for a comfortable fit that some people prefer when compared to longer cuffs on gloves.

-Above all else, these gloves are designed for usage in hot weather or for kart drivers to use when driving warm-up laps.
+Above all else, these gloves are designed for use in hot weather or for kart drivers to use when driving warm-up laps.
 This is due to the thin material used and the large mesh back panels on the gloves, meaning that your hands won’t overheat even in the hottest of temperatures.

 They also aren’t recognized for usage in karting competitions due to not meeting the minimum safety standards set by most race series.
 Affordable?
 Absolutely.
 Practical for every eventuality?
 Not really.

-- Highly grippy and comfortable
+- Very grippy and comfortable